DEIB-GECO/genereg/doc/source/datamatrixes.rst

 |

-Here it is the set of functions used to build the five data matrixes:
+Here it is the set of functions used to build the five data matrices:

 ``create_m1()``